On the Historical Unity of Russians and Ukrainians: Contents

 In the essay, Putin argues that Russians and Ukrainians, along with Belarusians, are one people, belonging to what has historically been known as the triune Russian nation.
 To support the claim, he describes in length his views on the history of Russia and Ukraine, concluding that Russians and Ukrainians share a common heritage and destiny.

 Noting the large number of ethnic Russians in Ukraine, Putin compares "the formation of an ethnically pure Ukrainian state, aggressive towards Russia" to a use of weapons of mass destruction against Russians.

 Putin openly questions the legitimacy of Ukraine's contemporary borders, which are based on the Ukrainian SSR's 1954–1991 borders.
 According to Putin, modern-day Ukraine occupies historically Russian lands, and is an "anti-Russia project" created by external forces since the seventeenth century, and of administrative and political decisions made during the Soviet Union (a BBC article traced the term "anti-Russia project" to some Russian conspiratorial writing of 2011–2013).
 He also discusses the Russo-Ukrainian War, maintaining that "Kiev simply does not need Donbas".

 Putin places blame for the current crisis on foreign plots and anti-Russian conspiracies.
 According to Putin, the decisions of the Ukrainian government are driven by a Western plot against Russia as well as by "followers of Bandera".

 Putin ends the lengthy essay by asserting Russia's role in modern Ukrainian affairs.

-According to an April 2023 investigative report by the Russian website Vertska, one draft of the essay included a direct threat of military action against Ukraine, although it was removed from the final version.
+According to an April 2023 investigative report by the Russian website Vyorstka, one draft of the essay included a direct threat of military action against Ukraine, although it was removed from the final version.